xingyaoww/code-act/README.md

 - **CodeActAgent-Llama-7b** ([model link](https://huggingface.co/xingyaoww/CodeActAgent-Llama-2-7b)): using Llama-2-7b as the base model with 4k context window.

 ![Model Performance](figures/model-performance.png)
 *Evaluation results for CodeActAgent.
-ID and OD stand for in-domain and out-of-domain evaluation correspondingly.
+ID and OD correspondingly stand for in-domain and out-of-domain evaluation.
 Overall averaged performance normalizes the MT-Bench score to be consistent with other tasks and excludes in-domain tasks for fair comparison.*

 Please check out [:page_with_curl: our paper](TODO) for more details about data collection, model training, evaluation, and more!